Patricia Derian: Biography

-Patricia Murphy was born in New York City and grew up in Danville, Virginia.
+Patricia Murphy was born on August 12, 1929, in New York City and grew up in Danville, Virginia.
 She was educated at the University of Virginia School of Nursing, graduating in 1952.
 She married Paul Derian following graduation, and worked as a nurse.
 She was a supporter of the Civil Rights Movement.

 in 1959, she moved to Jackson, Mississippi.
 There, she volunteered in Head Start and supported public school desegregation.
 Derian helped organize the Loyalist Democrats (not to be confused with the Mississippi Freedom Democratic Party) as a challenge to the state's all-white official delegation and was elected as one of Mississippi's delegates to the 1968 Democratic National Convention.
 She remained active in civil rights in the 1970s, serving as president of the Southern Regional Council and was a member of the executive committee of the American Civil Liberties Union.

 During the 1976 U.S. presidential election, Derian was deputy director of the Carter-Mondale campaign.
 After Jimmy Carter won that election, he nominated Derian to be Coordinator for Human Rights and Humanitarian Affairs.
 President Carter, however, had the post elevated to that of Assistant Secretary of State for Human Rights and Humanitarian Affairs effective August 17, 1977, and Derian served in that capacity for the remainder of the Carter administration.
 In this post and as head of the new Bureau of Human Rights and Humanitarian Affairs in the United States Department of State, she worked to improve policy coordination on humanitarian issues such as human rights, refugees, and prisoners of war.

 In 1978, Derian married Hodding Carter III, who was then Assistant Secretary of State for Public Affairs.

 Derian was a vocal critic of Jeane Kirkpatrick and of the so-called Kirkpatrick Doctrine during the 1980s, which advocated U.S. support of anticommunist governments around the world, including authoritarian dictatorships, if they went along with Washington's aims —believing they could be led into democracy by example.
 Kirkpatrick wrote, "Traditional authoritarian governments are less repressive than revolutionary autocracies."
 Derian objected to Kirkpatrick's characterization of some governments as only "moderately repressive", arguing that this line of thinking allowed the U.S. to support "a little bit of torture" or "moderate" prison sentences for political dissenters.
 Derian ceaselessly pointed out that, when it comes to human rights, in terms of morality, credibility and effectiveness, "you always have to play it straight."

-Amongst those Derian believed the United States should not support was the Shah of Iran arguing in the lead up to the Iranian Revolution that the US should not be offering any assistance to the Shah “regardless of what cause those opponents might serve.”
+Amongst those Derian believed the United States should not support was the Shah of Iran arguing in the lead up to the Iranian Revolution that the US should not be offering any assistance to the Shah "regardless of what cause those opponents might serve".